zry98/movistar-home-hacks/RG3205W/README.en.md

 ![rev5-usb-jst-port-connection](../assets/img/RG3205W-rev5-usb-jst-port-connection.jpg)

-You can make a simple custom cable using a JST-PH2.0 male plug, or a 4-pin female [pin header](https://en.wikipedia.org/wiki/Pin_header) of 2.0 mm pitch.
+You can improvise a simple custom cable using a JST-PH2.0 male plug, or a 4-pin female [pin header](https://en.wikipedia.org/wiki/Pin_header) of 2.0 mm pitch.

 ### EDL mode